 11:00

 Throughout the rest of the morning, I deal with all sorts of internal calls with sub-teams, sometimes they involve the customer, most of the time not.
-I am also in constant communication with colleagues abroad, sometimes these are scheduled calls but this can be emails and messages too.
-Today, I have to talk to the Global Service Centre (GSC) Team in India who help with invoicing, and the Control Tower Teams about customer requests and changes.
+I am also in constant communication with colleagues abroad, sometimes these are scheduled calls, but this can be emails and messages too.
+Today, I have to talk to the Global Service Centre (GSC) Team who help with invoicing, and the Control Tower Teams about customer requests and changes.

 12:00